-- 2. Principal Accounting Policies - a.
+2. Principal Accounting Policies

+a.
 Basis of preparation

 The financial statements of the Fund (the "Financial Statements") have been prepared on the historical cost basis, except for the measurement at fair value of investments and derivatives, and in accordance with the applicable International Financial Reporting Standards (IFRS) as adopted by the European Union (the "EU") and interpretations issued by the International Financial Reporting Interpretation Committee (IFRIC).
-The preparation of the Financial Statements in conformity with IFRS requires the directors to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the Financial Statements are based on management's best knowledge of current events and actions, actual results may ultimately differ from those estimates.
+The preparation of the Financial Statements in conformity with IFRS requires the directors to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the Financial Statements and the reported amounts of revenues and expenses during the reporting year.
+Although these estimates are based on management's best knowledge of current events and actions, actual results may ultimately differ from those estimates.